 PSF can print medium overlays and page overlays on the same page.
-Figure 15 shows the sample page with the medium overlay from Figure 12 on page 33 and the page overlay from Figure 13 on page 34 printed along with the variable data from the print data set.
+Figure 15 on page 38 shows the sample page with the medium overlay from Figure 12 on page 34 and the page overlay from Figure 13 on page 35 printed along with the variable data from the print data set.